ngtina99/cozy-cart/README.md

 ## Introduction

 CozyCart is a Vue 3 e-commerce frontend demo that showcases core frontend concepts through a small, interactive shop.
-It allows users to search, filter, and sort products and manage a shopping cart using reactive data.
+It allows users to search, filter, sort products and manage a shopping cart using reactive data.
 The app is responsive across different devices.

 ![cozy-cart-cover](cozy-cart-cover.png)